-Evaluation and Management Changes for 2021
+Evaluation and Management Changes as of January 2021

 Revisions to the Evaluation and Management (E/M) office visit CPT codes take effect on January 1, 2021.
 The goal of the revisions is to address some of the issues related to administrative burden for physicians in the United States.
 The American Medical Association (AMA) has developed several resources to help physicians prepare for E/M changes beginning January 1, 2021.
 These free tools are located at the AMA website and also included below: